-Spotting Scope is an apt title for a novel
+"The Spotting Scope is an apt title for a novel focusing

-focusing with vivid clarity on sharply escalating tensions following
+with vivid clarity on sharply escalating tensions following a murder.
+Ex-park

-was taken by how clean and clear the writing was, easing from
+surrounding wilderness.
+I was taken by how clean and clear the writing was,

-good-natured wit into the darkness of murder and anger unleashed
+easing from good-natured wit into the darkness of murder and anger

 Kirk Russell, author of Redback and the John Marquez series